sauce-archives/screenshot-stitching/README.md

 ## Testing with ABP on

-* Set `TESTOBJECT_APP_ID` to comma separated list of values, the first element of which is the ID of your web test, and the second of which is the ID of the
-Adblock Plus app, which will be installed as a dependency.
+* Set `TESTOBJECT_APP_ID` to comma separated list of values, the first element of which is the ID of your web test, and the second of which is the ID of the Adblock Plus app, which will be installed as a dependency.
 For example, `TESTOBJECT_APP_ID=1,2`
 * Set `TESTOBJECT_DEVICE` to `iPhone_6S_Plus_16GB_real_ABP_on_private`

 ## Running test

+* Set environment variables, as in the Instructions section
+* To compile and run from source: `gradle clean test`
+* Or to run a release build, `java -jar `java -jar screenshot-stitching-1.2-SNAPSHOT-all.jar`
-After setting these environment variables, run `gradle clean test`, or configure your CI to do so.
-The test will run through each URL in `websites.txt` (a newline separated list), and save each screenshot to `iPhone_6S_Plus_16GB_real_ABP_off_private/http.www.example.com/restofurl.png`
+* The test will run through each URL in `websites.txt` (a newline separated list), and save each screenshot to `iPhone_6S_Plus_16GB_real_ABP_off_private/http.www.example.com/restofurl.png`

 # Notes